Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Here are some things that can be done if a buyer backs out because of an insurance claim:

-4. Termination and Refund: If the contract lets you, end the deal and give the earnest money back.
+- Termination and Refund: If the contract allows, end the deal and refund the earnest money.
 Then, look for new buyers.

-5. Consult Your Real Estate Professional: Your expert can help you find quick solutions that will keep the sale on track.
+- Consult Your Real Estate Professional: Your expert can help you find quick solutions to keep the sale on track.

 These steps will help you stay in charge if problems arise during the sale that you didn’t expect.